optimizers/cpkrylov/README.md

    Nicholas I. M. Gould, Mary E. Hribar, and Jorge Nocedal,
    On the solution of equality constrained quadratic programming
-   problems quadratic programming problems arising in optimization,
+   problems arising in optimization,
-   SIAM Journal on Scientific Computing, 23(4), pp. 1376?1395, 2001.
+   SIAM Journal on Scientific Computing, 23(4), pp. 1376-1395, 2001.

 The linear operatos are defined using the Spot toolbox by Ewout van den Berg and Michael P. Friedlander.
 See https://github.com/mpf/spot.